wingyplus/line_ex/line_ex_webhook/README.md

 **NOTE:** The library is under development.
 It can have breaking changes during develop.
 Please use with cautions.

-`LineEx.Webhook` provides mechanism to handle webhook event, such as verify signature, reply the message.
+`LineEx.Webhook` provides mechanism to handle webhook event, such as verify signature, reply the message, etc.

-## Main goal
+## Features

 * Provides mechanism to verify request before entering webhook.
 User don't to handle on their own.